Renato Beluche

-Renato Beluche (15 December 1780 – 4 October 1860) was an American-born Venezuelan merchant, pirate and privateer active in the early nineteenth century Gulf Coast.
-Born in New Orleans, Spanish Louisiana to a French smuggler, Beluche went to sea as a pilot's mate in 1802 on board a Spanish Navy warship.
+Renato Beluche (15 December 1780 – 4 October 1860) was a Louisiana-born Venezuelan merchant, pirate and privateer active in the early nineteenth century Gulf Coast.
+Born in New Orleans, Spanish Louisiana, to a French smuggler, Beluche went to sea as a pilot's mate in 1802 on board a Spanish Navy warship.
 By 1805, he had left the navy and become the master of a schooner.
 Using this ship, Renato turned to piracy and raided Spanish and British merchantmen operating in the gulf.

-After becoming associated with Spanish American patriots in Latin America, Renato decided to join their cause, spending over a decade fighting against the Spanish Empire for the cause of Latin American independence.
+After becoming associated with Spanish American patriots in Latin America, Renato joined their cause, spending over a decade fighting against the Spanish Empire for the cause of Latin American independence.
 During this time, he joined the pirate Jean Lafitte in assisting the United States to repel a British invasion.
 Despite his service for the Gran Colombian government, Renato participated in a rebellion against them in 1836, for which he was exiled for nine years.
 After returning, he helped the government suppress another rebellion, before retiring in 1850, spending the last decade of his life in relative peace and comfort in Puerto Cabello.
 His remains were posthumously reinterred in the National Pantheon of Venezuela a decade later.

 Early life

-Renato Beluche was born in New Orleans, Spanish Louisiana, in 1780 to René Beluche, a recent French emigrant, and an unknown mother (possibly E. Marguerite Despiau 1798-).
+Renato Beluche was born in New Orleans, Spanish Louisiana, in 1780 to René Beluche, a recent French emigrant and master wigmaker and hairdresser, and Rose Delaporte.
 The house he was born in is now a historic house museum known as Madame John's Legacy.
 The building was erected in 1725 and sold to René in approximately 1777.
-René owned both a wig-making business, which was a front for smuggling operations, and a plantation in Chalmette, Louisiana.
+René owned both a wig-making business that was a front for smuggling operations, and a plantation in Chalmette, Louisiana.
 Renato spent much of his early life on the Chalmette plantation.

 In 1802 Beluche went to sea as a pilot's mate on a ship of the line of the Spanish Navy, and by 1805 he had left the navy and become the master of a merchant schooner.
 By this time, the Lafitte brothers Jean and Pierre had established a smuggling base in Barataria Bay on the Louisiana coast.
-Renato decided to join them, and flying the French flag, Beluche captured Spanish and British merchantmen and sent them to Grande-Terre or Cartagena de Indias in New Granada, depending on the ship's nationality.
-There is evidence that Beluche may have used the alias Pierre Brugman or Pedro Brugman, though it appears that this may have been an associate - or at the very least a convenient look-alike.
+Beluche joined them, and flying the French flag, he captured Spanish and British merchantmen and sent them to Grande-Terre or Cartagena de Indias in New Granada, depending on the ship's nationality.
+Beluche may have used the alias Pierre Brugman or Pedro Brugman, though it appears that this may have been an associate or a convenient look-alike.